 The Tech Safety App offers resources for victims of technology-facilitated stalking or abuse and walks users through how a particular technology could be misused, what they can do about it, and offers users safety tips on how to increase their safety and privacy.

-Finally, visit the Internet Safety Special Feature section of the National Criminal Justice Reference Service site for additional materials on how to stay safe online.
+Finally, visit the Internet Safety Special Feature section of the Office of Justice Programs site for additional materials on how to stay safe online.

 Do you know an individual, organization, team, or program that you would like to see recognized for their work?
 If so, please submit nominations for the 2020 National Crime Victims' Service Awards by 11:59 p.m. eastern time on October 9, 2019.